planjourney/Conversational-Journey-Planner/README.md

 # Conversational Journey Planner
-The TfL Real-Time Data Project is an innovative application designed to bridge the gap between the complex datasets provided by Transport for London (TfL) and the everyday commuter.
+The objective is to develop a virtual assistant designed to assist London residents in planning their travels in a user-friendly manner.
+The goal is to facilitate easier interaction with Transport for London (TfL) services and to provide quick, straightforward access for those who find it challenging to maneuver through application interfaces.